Pedagogical Content Preparation: The Math 75XP Seminar

 Math 75XP [previously Math 72SL] is a 3-unit seminar course designed to expose students to current issues in middle school mathematics education.
 Students will learn pedagogical strategies for teaching middle school mathematics and examine the middle school mathematics curriculum from a pedagogical perspective.
 Students will complete readings of relevant mathematics education research as well.

-Field Experience: Observations in an Elementary School
+Field Experience: Observations in a Middle School

 Students will observe and help out with mathematics teaching in a local middle school during the quarter in which they take Math 75XP.
 Students will keep field notes of their observations and discuss them in the Math 75XP seminar.
 Students also record their observations in the CalTeach Portal, an online system.
 The field experience requirement is approximately 2.5 to 3 hours per week; 20 hours total during the quarter.